 Rachel is a life-long learner and is pursuing her doctorate in higher education at the University of Denver.

 Rocky Mountain Refuge for End of Life Care aspires to create an organization that is representative of the community at large, and board membership shall not be restricted because of race, creed, color, nationality, religious beliefs, age, sex, or disability.

-Rocky Mountain Refuge for End of Life Care is committed to providing all of its employees with a workplace free from discrimination and harassment.
-Rocky Mountain Refuge for End of Life Care does not discriminate against or allow harassment of any employee based on the employee’s race, ethnicity, religion, color, sex, age, national origin, sexual orientation, disability, gender identity or expression, ancestry, pregnancy, or any other basis prohibited by law.
+Rocky Mountain Refuge for End of Life Care is committed to providing all of its employees and volunteers with a workplace free from discrimination and harassment.
+Rocky Mountain Refuge for End of Life Care does not discriminate against or allow harassment of any employee or volunteer based on that person's race, ethnicity, religion, color, sex, age, national origin, sexual orientation, disability, gender identity or expression, ancestry, pregnancy, or any other basis prohibited by law.

 Copyright © 2019-2021 Rocky Mountain Refuge for End of Life Care - All Rights Reserved.